bespon/bespon_website/docs/spec_overview.md

 single or double quotation marks or backticks.
 The rest of the line after this opening sequence must contain nothing but whitespace (space, tab, line feed).
 The sequence must be a multiple of 3 characters in length and no longer than 90 characters.
-The string ends when the same sequence is found between a pipe `|` and a slash `/`.
-The sequence must not appear unescaped anywhere within the string.
+The string ends when the same sequence of quotation marks/backticks is found between a pipe `|` and a slash `/`.
+The sequence must not appear unescaped anywhere else within the string.
+Shorter or longer sequences of quotation marks/backticks are allowed unescaped.

 For example,
 ``````text